radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/intro_IS_and_IT/intro_IS_and_IT.rst

 Prerequisites
 -------------

-No foundations are needed for this course.
+No foundational knowledge is required for this course.

 Study Material
 --------------

-* **Books**
+Books
+"""""

-1. "Introduction to Information Science 2nd Edition by David Bawden, Lyn Robinson"
+1. "Introduction to Information Science 2nd Edition" by David Bawden, Lyn Robinson

-You can quickly skim through the book without delving into every detail, using it primarily as a reference guide.
-Try to understand the main points only.
+   You can quickly skim through the book without delving into every detail, primarily using it as a reference guide.
+Focus on understanding the main points only.

-2. "Computing Essentials 2023: Making IT work for you 2023 by Timothy J.O'Leary, Daniel A. O'Leary, Linda I. O'Leary"
+2. "Computing Essentials 2023: Making IT Work for You 2023" by Timothy J. O'Leary, Daniel A. O'Leary, Linda I. O'Leary

-This book can help you acquire a quick general knowledge about the field of IT.
+   This book can provide you with quick general knowledge about the field of IT.

 Tips and Guidelines
 -------------------

-Overall this is only an introductory course that should help you know the difference between information science, information systems, and information technology.
-You should know what each mean, and have an overall understanding about each one.
+This is an introductory course aimed at helping you differentiate between information science, information systems, and information technology.
+Aim to understand the meaning of each and develop an overall understanding of these domains.